The Fresh, Clean Smell: Air Pollution

 Conventional detergents are comprised of a concoction of fragrances, endocrine disruptors, neurotoxins and potent cancer-causing chemicals.
 Most detergents have signature fragrances which are designed to impregnate and stay in clothes.
 The unscented versions add masking chemicals, which simply cover up the fragrance with another chemical.
 Your laundry room may very well be the most toxic room in your home once these chemicals become airborne when washing and drying your clothes.

 This is a major problem in light of the fact that scientists are directly linking the alarming rise of degenerative disease in America to exposure to chemicals in our homes and workplaces.
-Consider that the American Cancer Society states that today 2018 one in three men and one in three women will have cancer in their lifetime.
+Consider that the American Cancer Society states that today 2018 one in three men and one in two women will have cancer in their lifetime.
 After accidents, cancer is now the second leading cause of death in children and exposure to chemicals in our homes is a leading factor.

 Taking a look at the products we use is a first step to start reducing our exposures to these chemicals.
 All laundry detergent ingredients can potentially be absorbed through the skin or breathed in through the nose, as well as passed down the drain to damage aquatic life and our waterways.
 Since government agencies do not regulate harmful chemicals in cleaning products, it is time to open our eyes to toxic blind spots and start making healthier choices.
 We have the power to remove products with harmful ingredients from our homes.
 So take charge, protect your family and make a commitment to only bring in health-promoting products.